Skip to main content Skip to main navigation

 Typically, it can take a few days for the smart meter to connect to the network.
 Once registered, you should see your usage data in your My Account portal.
 In some instances, meter registration could be delayed up to 30 days as we continue to build out the network in your service area.
 Because of that, we may need to estimate your bill during this transition period.
 In these cases, the estimated usage will be replaced by actual usage as soon as the meter connectivity is restored.

 Some customers may experience instances where the smart meter is unable to connect.
 There are a few reasons why this may be happening.
-Some of those reasons may be, lack of a strong cell connection or technological challenges due to distance to the network device.
+Some of those reasons may be lack of a strong cell connection or technological challenges due to distance to the network device.
 Our team is working on solutions to address these instances, which will take some time as we build out the broader network.
 We may install a new, non-communicating meter which would be read manually on a bimonthly basis.
-You will not be charged a manual meter reading fee.
+In this case, you will not be charged a manual meter reading fee.
 The fee only applies to customers that intentionally opt out of the smart meter installation.

 Not necessarily.
-While smart meters provide accurate and up-to-date billing over 99% of the time, there are some instances where we may need to estimate your bill such as extreme weather, temporary connection issues, or software updates.
+While smart meters provide reliable and up to date billing over 99% of the time, there are some instances where we may need to estimate your bill such as extreme weather, temporary connection issues, or software updates.
 In these cases, the estimated usage will be replaced by actual usage as soon as the meter connectivity is restored.

 Are you a solar customer?